 The roof started to collapse following Georges St. Pierre’s controversial win at 167 over Johny Hendricks.
 GSP squeaked out a controversial decision and followed up his win with an even bigger shocker.
 The champ announced he was taking an indefinite leave of absence due to personal issues.
 While he didn’t retire, he did announce that he wouldn’t fight for a while.

 Dana White was not happy!
 At the post-fight press conference White went off on the champion.
-White more or less said that GSP owed it to the company to stick around and isn’t ready to let the champ ..click here to read more
+White more or less said that GSP owed it to the company ..click here to read more

 anderson silva, dana white, Georges St. Pierre